-Conversely, courses such as Literature, Art and Music are scheduled for afternoon hours.
-Subjects such as Mathematics and English that require exercises may be allocated double hours periodically, and courses and vocational fields that require practical should be allotted many more hours for practical.
+Conversely, courses such as Literature, Art, and Music are scheduled for afternoon hours.
+Subjects such as Mathematics and English that require exercises may be allocated double hours periodically, and courses and vocational fields that require practicals should be allotted many more hours for practicals.

-The students’ ability to take good notes will always be required in all aspects of his studies.
-He will have to take notes at lectures, tutorials, seminars, practical or while writing projects or studying textbooks.
+The student’s ability to take good notes will always be required in all aspects of his studies.
+He will have to take notes at lectures, tutorials, seminars, practicals,s or while writing projects or studying textbooks.

 Note-taking enhances the concentration of the student and gets him actively involved in learning activities.